naparna2011/GettingAndCleaningData/README.md

 Download the dataset and extract All the zip file in the working directory under "./data/dataset" folder

+Load dplyr and data.table package in R

-run the script on the R console and it would create a secTidySet.txt in the working directory.
+Run the script on the R console and it would create a secTidySet.txt in the working directory.

 The script reads the datasets from the ./data/dataset directory Then assigns the column names to all the tables